All Episodes

 They're more so concerned with just trying to preserve their wealth because you have this dual threat today of low economic growth and also inflation.

-I'll take five percent in terms of a return on my money, but knowing it's safe over risking what I think could likely happen maybe sooner than later, which is a major correction in the stock market, uh, and I mean a major one.
+I'll take 5% in terms of a return on my money, but knowing it's safe over risking what I think could likely happen maybe sooner than later, which is a major correction in the stock market.

-Yeah, I I think you're right, Sean.
+Yeah, I think you're right, Sean.

 And one thing you want to look at is the PE ratios, price to earning ratios, which are still well above historical norms.

-And so we are due for what I believe to be a major correction, and we've been propped up here and there, and every time that Jerome Powell at the Fed talks, you see wild variation and volatility in the stock market.
+And every time that Jerome Powell at the Fed talks, you see wild variation, volatility in the stock market.

-And this is what happens whenever you have government is um basically controlling the economy through government spending, through taxes, through regulations, and through money printing.
+And this is what happens whenever you have government is basically controlling the economy through government spending, through taxes, through regulations, and through money printing.

 It's been down for the last five months.

-So we're already starting to see this the slowdown in economic activity hitting Americans hard across the economy.
+So we're already starting to see the slowdown in economic activity hitting Americans hard across the economy.

 Yeah, and it's hurting a lot of people that I know.